trampgeek/moodle-qtype_coderunner/changehistory.md

   once for each test when any tests have standard input defined.
 When enabled, the combinator is given all testcases (as when standard input is not present) and must itself manage the switching of standard inputs between tests.
+* Bug fix: All-or-nothing checkbox was not labelled when using Clean theme
+* Bug fix: All-or-nothing grading was not working with per-test-case template graders - students were getting partial marks.
+* Change **Runtime Error** message to just **Error** since it's not always clear what is runtime versus compile time.
 * Change DB type of templateparams to text (was char(255)) to allow for more elaborate template parameters.
 * Use text area for template params rather than a one-line entry field in